intincrab/license-generator/README.md

 The generated license will be saved as `LICENSE` in your current directory.

+## To-Do / Future Features
+- [ ] **Interactive License Chooser**: Interactive questionnaire to help users choose the most appropriate license for their project?
+Not Sure.

 ## Available Licenses

 The License Generator supports various open-source licenses.
 Run the tool without arguments to see the list of available licenses.